Kuchaman City: Sabha Prakash

 The Sabha Prakash (Illumination Meeting) used to be the formal chambers for meetings and for holding court to interact with citizens.
 Many critical decisions for welfare and dispute settlement were delivered from the main hall.
 The hall itself is decorated exquisitely and is adorned with polished walls strewn with semi-precious pebbles and shingles that are intricately inlaid.
 The decoration of the Sabha Prakash was deliberately done, keeping in mind the exhaustive exposure it would have to the public eye.
 The decoration shifts towards the Shekhavati style.
 However, most of the decoration is unique to the Kuchaman Fort.

 Lok Dev and Devi Temples

 Built by Ranjit Singh, this temple showcases paintings of Lok Devtas (folk-deity) such as Sant Gogaji, Baba Ram Dev, Sant Ravi Das, and Sant Kabir.

 There are many lok devi temples like Shakambhari Mata, karni Mata, Sheetala Mata.

-Chini Pole (चीणी पोळ)

-Complete with intricately painted interiors, this pole was constructed by a Chinese traveler who wanted to narrate his travel experiences in a unique way.